UniqueStudio-iOS/OptimizeTableView/README.md

 ### Some Instructions

 * load data from `MovieData.plist`,`NewMovie.plist`
-* Custom your own UITableViewCell class
+* Customize your own UITableViewCell class
 * Use delegate to pass value from `AddViewController` to `ViewController`
 * Optimize...

 ### Submission

 ### Attention